General: Updated 5/30/2018

 Student Activity Room Use: The purpose of the SAR is for social interaction not lounging or napping.
 Please keep the SAR looking nice by cleaning up after yourself.
 You must shower and have clean clothes on when sitting on the bean bags and keep any food or drinks off the bean bags.
 The SAR will remain unlocked, but if it becomes apparent that it is used for napping or it is not being taken care of, the room will be locked during business hours and will only be opened for specific use of the room by students.

-Big Read Contest: The new Spring Term Big Read Contest starts now and goes to April 20th.
-Our Library is open specific hours during the day.
-Record all of the reading pages on the intranet, Big Read section OR enter your pages in the front desk binder, under the Big Read tab.
+Big Read Contest: The new Summer Term Big Read Contest goes to August 20th.
+Record all of your reading pages on the intranet, Big Read section or enter your pages in the front desk binder, under the Big Read tab

 New Library Hours:

 Borrow A Book: Have you noticed the new "Borrow a Book" bookshelf in the residential building by the stairs on the 2nd floor?
 Students and staff - borrow a book for as long as you need it, then just put it back on the bookshelf for someone else to enjoy.
 If you have any books you would like to donate, just bring them up to Jane or someone in Education.
 You can find magic wherever you look.
 Sit back and relax, all you need is a book! ~ Dr. Seuss

 Student Mentors: We need student mentors for the new students who will be joining us in January.
 Please contact Craig, Jeanine, or Suzanne if you are interested in becoming a mentor.